predict-idlab/pyRDF2Vec/CONTRIBUTING.rst

 Getting Started
 ---------------

-Before reading in detail the sub-section that interests you, here are some golden rules that you should know if you want to contribute to ``pyRDF2Vec``:
+Before reading the sub-section that interests you in detail, here are some golden rules that you should know before you contribute to `pyRDF2Vec`:

 -  **No contribution is too small:** submit as many fixes for typos and grammar bloopers as you can.
 -  Whenever possible, **limit each pull request to one change only**.
 -  **Add tests and docs for your code:** who better than you to explain and test that the code you have implemented works?